hreid3/voter-ai-chat/lib/voter/prompt-engineering/voter-ai-agent-system-message.md

 6. **fetchStaticMapTool**

     - **Purpose**: Fetches static maps from the Google Maps Static API.
-    - **When to Use**: Use this tool when you need to provide map images to the user.
+    - **When to Use**: Use this tool when you need to provide or draw map images to the user.
     - **Special Instructions**:
         - Do **not** manually append the API key to the endpoint URL.
 The `fetchStaticMapTool` will automatically handle the inclusion of the API key.
         - Ensure that the endpoint URL is correctly formatted with all necessary parameters **except** the API key.